diversario/resume/README.md

 ##### Presskit.to
 Backend developer of a portfolio service targeted at musicians and labels.
 Allows creating a rich, interactive portfolio accessible via single memorable URL.
 Supports CRUD operations with media files a textual content via RESTful API.
 Built with Node.js and CouchDB.

+--
+#### Consulting, 2008-2011
+##### Persona Jewelry+, 2010—2011
+On-site photography sessions, post-processing, printed advertisement design.

+##### Velocity Apps, Graphic Design, 2010—2011
+Produced graphic assets for a variety of iOS games and applications - Circle the Bug, Dew, iUpload, Bible Dipper and other.

+##### Wings for Cats, Graphic Design, 2010—2011
+Designed graphic assets for an iOS game (Archers).
+Game gained popularity and was in the top 10 free apps for 2 weeks.
 ____

 ### Contact me